Neurodiversity

 • Discussing expectations for the session at the start to decrease anxiety and uncertainty.

-• The therapist asking more closed-ended questions if open-ended questions are too difficult or stressful.
+• Asking more closed-ended and/or specific counselling questions if open-ended questions feel too vague, stressful or irrelevant.

-• Collaborating with, or suggesting different ways of proceeding if you feel blank about what to do next.
+• Collaborating with, or suggesting different ways of proceeding in counselling if you feel blank about what to do next.

 • Discussing things other than feelings, particularly if this isn’t something you relate to, or working together to redefine feelings in a way that is more relevant to you.